godtremble95/rockPaperScissorsIsAwesome/README.md

 # rockPaperScissorsIsAwesome
-Project to play a game of Rock Paper Scissors in the browser console.
+Project to play a game of Rock Paper Scissors ~~in the browser console~~.